PrestaShop/statsforecast/README.md

 Link to test scenario : https://build.prestashop-project.org/test-scenarios/scenarios/modules/statsforecast.html

-If the module is enabled ,check that the statistical information are existing in the Stats page.
+If the module is enabled, check that the statistical information are existing in the Stats page.

 ## Reporting issues